JAL First Class passengers can enjoy specially selected wines from around the world. Pair a glass with a fine meal and enjoy a quality moment with us.

 Some selections were awarded Gold, Silver medals from the world knowned wine competition, International Wine Challenge.

-Born on April 24, 1976 in Sapporo, Hokkaido.
+Born in Sapporo, Hokkaido.
 Joined the service industry after working as bartender.
 Facinated by wines, he went to France and on returning to Japan, acquired a sommelier qualification in 2000.
 After participating in competitions and achieving experiences, he went to France again from 2006 for 2.5 years to deepen his understanding of wines.
 He continues to visit wineries and producers and communicate the essense of wines as Japan's first wine taster.
 Also knowledgeable of Japanese sake and sochu, which he highly acclaimed for creating the perfect match of wine, Japanese sake and cuisine.

 Only Jal's First Class passengers, can enjoy the privilege of savoring the highest quality Champagne "Salon" in the stratosphere.
 Since it's very first vintage released in 1921, Salon's trademarks are the harmony of higly condensed, yet clear saltiness and acidity, along with a tight, strong body.